ICSCodeClub/ohnochat/README.md

 # How to use:

-can be compiled from any platform with maven support. install maven, then go into the folder, then from the command line run ```mvn package``` go into the target folder, than run the jar: ```ohnochat-with-dependencies.jar```
+can be compiled from any platform with maven support. install maven, then go into the folder, then from the command line run ```mvn install``` go into the target folder, than run the jar: ```ohnochat-with-dependencies.jar```